 While they are beautiful, they are incredibly flighty.
 Similar to Leghorns, they need water stations scattered around because they won’t walk back to the coop to drink if they are foraging far away in the heat.

-Why they tolerate heat: This is the “cactus” of chicken breeds.
+This is the “cactus” of chicken breeds.
 They evolved along the Nile River in Egypt.
-Recent science proves just how tough they are.
-According to 2025 research published in the Italian Journal of Animal Science, Fayoumi chickens are genetically wired for heat.
-The study found they have significantly high levels of HSP70 (heat shock protein), a genetic marker that protects their cells from heat damage.
+The Fayoumi is an ancient breed from Egypt.
+It’s a small, scrawny breed with a large single comb, and is a terrific egg layer.
+Fayoumi chickens are genetically wired for heat with significantly high levels of HSP70 (heat shock protein), a genetic marker that protects their cells from heat damage.

 Personal Experience: As a user on a backyard chicken forum told me: “You don’t keep Fayoumis, they allow you to feed them.”
 That sums them up perfectly.
 They are almost impossible to catch.
 I once spent an hour trying to catch a Fayoumi pullet in 90-degree heat; I almost passed out, but she wasn’t even breathing hard.